On the Limits of Language Generation: Trade-Offs Between Hallucination and Mode Collapse: Further Comparison with Online Learning

-\begin{proof}[Proof of \Cref{thm:approxBreadth:statistical}] Let $\cL$ be a countable collection of languages.
-Assume that such a stable generating algorithm exists.
-Then, using the construction from \Cref{lem:missing-finite-elements-statistical-to-online} to get a stable generator that generates missing only finitely many elements in the limit, for every target language $K \in \cL$ and every enumeration $\sigma$ of $K,$ with probability 1.
-This contradicts the impossibility result from \Cref{thm:online:impossibility:robustOneSided}. \end{proof}

-\section{Further Comparison With Online Learning}
+\section{Further Comparison with Online Learning}

-In this section, we provide some comparisons between the Gold-Angluin (GA) model \citep{gold1967language,angluin1979finding} and the online game of \citet{bousquet2021theory} (that extends the standard online learning model of \citecustom{littlestone1988learning}), which at first sight share a lot of similarities.
+In this section, we provide some comparisons between the Gold--Angluin (GA) model \citep{gold1967language,angluin1979finding} and the online game of \citet{bousquet2021theory} (that extends the standard online learning model of \citecustom{littlestone1988learning}), which at first sight share a lot of similarities.
 However, there are important differences between the two models, which we believe are worth highlighting.

 Let us first recall the setting of \citet{bousquet2021theory}, appropriately rephrased to the context of our work.
 There is a domain $\cX,$ a collection of languages $\cL \subseteq \inbrace{0,1}^\cX$, and two players, the learner and the adversary, play a game over an infinite sequence of discrete rounds.
 In every round $t \in \N,$ the adversary presents an example $x_t \in \cX$ to the learner and the learner guesses its label $\hat y_t.$ Subsequently, the adversary reveals the true label $y_t$ to the learner.
 We say that the learner makes a mistake if $y_t \neq \hat y_t.$ This can be thought of as the learner trying to guess whether the example belongs to the target language.
 The adversary has to satisfy the following constraint.
 For every round $t \in \N$ there must be some $L_t \in \cL$ such that $\ind\inbrace{x_\tau \in L_t} = y_\tau, \forall \tau \leq t.$ The goal of the learner is to make finitely many mispredictions and the goal of the adversary is to force infinitely many such mispredictions.